- Share Content Curation: The Art of a Curated Post [Infographic] on Facebook

 - How to Make Calls to Action More Effective by Search Engine Watch

 Fortunately, there are many tools and technologies to help with each step of this process.
-We rounded up a handy list of curation tools in this blog post to help you weigh your options.
+We rounded up a handy selection of curation tools in this ultimate list to help you weigh your options.

-Interested in more information about curating content?
-Curata’s eBook, The Ultimate Guide to Content Curation will have anyone curating like a champ, or reach out to us for a demo of our content curation software.
+Want to know more about curating content?
+Curata’s eBook, The Ultimate Guide to Content Curation will have you curating like a champ.
+Alternatively, reach out to us for a demo of Curata’s content curation software.